 LESTER W. LINDOW, general manager of WFBM, Indianapolis, on Jan.
-28 reports for active duty as a first lieutenant, Infantry, at it was announced.
-Chief stockholder of WFBM is Harry M. Bitner, publisher of the Pittsburgh Sun-Telegraph.
-Lieut.
-Lindow in 1935 joined WCAE, Pittsburgh, as salesman, and became sales manager in 1938.
-He joined WFBM as acting manager in 1940 and became general manager last July 1.
+28 reports for active duty as a first lieutenant, Infantry, at Camp Wolters, a reserve officer for the last seven years.
+Harry M. Bitner Jr., office manager of tary-treasurer of the company, will take over Mr. Lindow's duties,

+Tex.
+He has been

+WFBM and secre-